dbrown-axcess/dbrown-axcess/README.md

 - Test in prod
 - Always carry your sprint item
-- Tag Juan in every PR
+- Tag The Brichler in every PR
 - :shipit: